geosolutions-it/MapStore2/docs/developer-guide/building-and-deploying.md

 ## Building the documentation

-MapStore uses JSDoc to annotate the components, so the documentation can be automatically generated using [docma](http://onury.github.io/docma/).
-Please see [jsdoc](http://usejsdoc.org/) for further information about code documentation.
+MapStore generates 2 types of documentation:

+* JSDoc: generated from source code, provides a reference of the API and for the plugins configurations
+* MkDocs: generated from markdown files, provides guides for the developers and users

+### API and Plugins documentation (JSDoc)

+The API and plugins documentation is automatically generated using [docma](http://onury.github.io/docma/).
+Docma parses the JSDoc comments in the source code and generates a static HTML documentation.

-Refer to the existing files to follow the documentation style:
+Refer to the existing files to follow the documentation style of various parts of the application:

 * [actions](https://github.com/geosolutions-it/MapStore2/blob/master/web/client/actions/controls.js)
 * [reducers](https://github.com/geosolutions-it/MapStore2/blob/master/web/client/reducers/controls.js)